 Now that you have a better understanding of the tools you’ll need to manage heart failure, take the time to list your goals.

 Dealing with advanced heart failure

 Advanced heart failure means the condition has progressed to where traditional therapies and symptom management are no longer working.
-Of the more than 6 million American adults living with heart failure, about 10 percent have advanced heart failure.
+Of the more than 6 million American adults living with heart failure, about 10% have advanced heart failure.
 Their treatment decisions can become more complex.

 Learn more about options for people facing advanced heart failure:

-- Recognizing advanced HF and knowing your options
+- Recognizing advanced heart failure and knowing your options

 - Planning ahead and shared decision-making